L'insegnamento prevede 12.0 CFU erogati con Didattica Innovativa come segue:

 Participants are evaluated on the basis of:

-Participation to lectures and to seminars
+Participation in lectures and seminars

 Exercises, team activities & presentation